kaylalarson1990/Number_Guesser/README.md

 ### The Challengers' Info Card includes:
 * an input for each of the 2 players' names
 * an input for each of the 2 players' guesses
-* a Submit button
+* a Submit button (submits each player's guess)
-* a Clear Game button
+* a Clear Game button (clears Name and Guess fields)
-* a Reset Game button
+* a Reset Game button (clears all the fields, removes the winning card, and generates a new Random Number)

 ### The Latest Score Card includes:
 * each of the players' names and latest guesses